K-index: G-scale

-This is a description of the relationship between the NOAA G-scale and Kp.
-The Kp-scale is a scientific way to summarize the global level of geomagnetic activity, but it has not always been easy for those affected by the space environment to understand its significance.
-The NOAA G-scale was designed to correspond, in a straightforward way, to the significance of effects of geomagnetic storms.
+The NOAA G-scale describes the significance of effects of a geomagnetic storm to the public and those affected by the space environment.
+It is directly derived from the Kp-scale, where G1 is the weakest storm classification (corresponding to a Kp value of 5) and G5 is the strongest (corresponding to a Kp value of 9).

 Use in radio propagation studies

 The Kp-index is used for the study and prediction of ionospheric propagation of high frequency radio signals.
 Geomagnetic storms, indicated by a Kp = 5 or higher, have no direct effect on propagation.
 However they disturb the F-layer of the ionosphere, especially at middle and high geographical latitudes, causing a so-called ionospheric storm which degrades radio propagation.
 The degradation mainly consists of a reduction of the maximum usable frequency (MUF) by as much as 50%.
 Sometimes the E-layer may be affected as well.
 In contrast with sudden ionospheric disturbances (SID), which affect high frequency radio paths mostly at mid and low latitudes, the effects of ionospheric storms are more intense at high latitudes and the polar regions.